-- Communicate effectively using counseling techniques, articulated by listing the qualities of an effective counselor, demonstrating attending behaviour, giving examples of following behaviour including open and closed questioning, choosing examples of different types of listening skills, listing judgmental words to be avoided, listing 3 ways to build self-confidence and demonstrating these skills in a role play with a mentor.
+- Communicate effectively using counseling techniques, articulated by listing the qualities of an effective counselor, demonstrating attending behavior, giving examples of following behavior including open and closed questioning, choosing examples of different types of listening skills, listing judgmental words to be avoided, listing 3 ways to build self-confidence and demonstrating these skills in a role play with a mentor.

 - Discuss the issues faced when a new infant enters the family, describing how they can be most effective in their support at this time.

-- List four important steps in each of the preparation, the introduction and the conclusion when speech making.
+- List the important steps in the preparation, the introduction, and the conclusion when speech making.

 A Workbook, downloaded from the course, is not required to be submitted, but completion will aid learning and provide an excellent resource.